adrianfaciu/adrianfaciu.dev/content/posts/2019-19-07---Custom_Angular_directives.md

   - "Angular"
   - "Directives"
   - "AgGrid"
 description: "In this post, we’re gonna talk about one of the most important building blocks of an Angular application.
 As we know, an application is like a tree of components.
 And these components are actually directives with a template.
-We’ll focus on Angular directives, both attribute and structural.
-And we’ll talk a bit about components..."
+We’ll focus on Angular directives, both attribute and structural."
 canonical: "https://blog.ag-grid.com/custom-angular-directives/"
 ---